aai2k/TFStudio/docs-site/src/content/docs/analysis/color-evaluation.md

 near the white point means a near-neutral, colorless coating; a marker pulled toward an edge of the locus means a strong, saturated tint.
 The swatch renders the same result as an approximate on-screen color.

+Because the swatch is referenced to a perfect white reflector, a dim reflection looks dark or black even when the chromaticity marker sits far out toward the
+locus: the color is genuinely there, but there is little reflected light to carry it.
+Use the **Exposure** setting to bring that hue up to a visible brightness without changing the reported values.

 The numeric panel reports the full set of standard descriptors: tristimulus X, Y, Z; xy and u′v′ chromaticity; CIE L\*a\*b\* and L\*u\*v\* with their